 - It is an unavoidable committed cost of the company.

-- An increase in A.F cost implies lower efficiency & may trigger going concern issues for the company.
+- An increase in A.F. cost implies lower efficiency & may trigger going concerns issues for the company.

 We can say that “the more the company produces, the lower will be its A.F costs”.
-This is also visible from the AFC graph as shown above.
+This is also visible from the AFC graph, as shown above.
 Thus, the graph has to be downward sloping.
-In concluding thought, we can say that the A.F cost per unit will increase if case the company incurs more fixed expenses or the production units have reduced drastically.
-An increase in A.F cost implies questionable efficiency of the company.
-Management may take strict actions in case the A.F cost increases beyond a certain limit.
-Thus, for the A.F cost, we say “the lower the better”.
+In concluding, we can say that the A.F. cost per unit will increase if the company incurs more fixed expenses or the production units have reduced drastically.
+An increase in A.F. cost implies questionable efficiency of the company.
+Management may take strict actions if the A.F. cost exceeds a certain limit.
+Thus, for the A.F. cost, we say “the lower the better”.

-This is a guide to Average Fixed Cost.
-Here we also discuss the definition and examples of Average Fixed Cost along with its advantages and disadvantages.
+This is a guide to Average Fixed Costs.
+Here we also discuss the definition and examples of Average Fixed Cost and its advantages and disadvantages.
 You may also have a look at the following articles to learn more –